-An ATV battery can get somewhat warm from normal charging but should never get hot to the touch or overheat.
+An ATV battery can warm up during charging but should never get hot to the touch or overheat.
 This applies both when riding or charging it with an external battery charger.
-A battery that heats up more than normal is a sure sign of an issue that needs immediate attention.
+A battery that heats up more than usual is a sure sign of an issue that needs immediate attention.

 In this post, we will closely examine all of these scenarios.

-A bad regulator/rectifier can cause overcharging that will overheat and potentially damage the battery
+A faulty regulator rectifier can cause overcharging that will overheat and potentially damage the battery.

-The voltage regulator rectifier is a crucial part of the ATVs battery charging system that serves two key purposes.
+The voltage regulator rectifier plays a crucial role in the ATV’s battery charging system, serving two essential purposes.

 Firstly, it converts the alternating current (AC) from the stator to the direct current (DC) that the ATV’s electrical components can utilize.